tensorflow/docs/site/en/guide/core/index.md

 # TensorFlow Core APIs overview

-The TensorFlow Core APIs provide a set of comprehensive, composable, and extensible low-level APIs for high-performance (distributed & accelerated) computation, primarily aimed at building machine learning (ML) models as well as authoring ML workflow tools and frameworks within the TensorFlow platform.
-These APIs provide a foundation for creating highly configurable models with fine-grain control and new frameworks from the ground up.
+The TensorFlow Core APIs provide a set of comprehensive, composable, and extensible low-level APIs for high-performance (distributed and accelerated) computation, primarily aimed at building machine learning (ML) models as well as authoring ML workflow tools and frameworks within the TensorFlow platform.
+These APIs provide a foundation for creating highly configurable models with fine-grained control and new frameworks from the ground up.

 The Core APIs can be used as an alternative to high-level machine learning APIs like Keras.
 These high-level APIs are best suited for general machine learning needs.
 They offer a variety of modules that abstract away the complexities of ML while also offering functionalities for customization through subclassing.
-If you are looking for an overview of TensorFlow using Keras, see the Quickstarts and Keras sections in the [tutorials](https://www.tensorflow.org/tutorials)
+If you are looking for an overview of TensorFlow using Keras, see the Quickstarts and Keras sections in the [tutorials](https://www.tensorflow.org/tutorials).

-## Core API developer audience
+## Who should use the Core APIs

-The TensorFlow Core low-level APIs are designed with the following ML Developers in mind:
+The TensorFlow Core low-level APIs are designed with the following ML developers in mind:

 *   Researchers building complex models with high levels of configurability